WH Smith PLC Advances Share Buyback Program

 WH Smith (GB:SMWH) has released an update.

-WH Smith PLC has repurchased 11,000 ordinary shares as part of its ongoing buyback program, which began in September 2024.
-This strategic move aims to reduce the number of shares in circulation, potentially enhancing shareholder value.
-The company has repurchased a total of 372,955 shares since the program’s initiation, reflecting a commitment to optimizing its capital structure.
+WH Smith PLC has repurchased 11,000 of its own shares as part of an ongoing buyback program, which has so far seen the acquisition of 383,955 shares.
+This move is intended to reduce the number of shares in circulation, potentially enhancing shareholder value.
+With a total of 130,532,980 shares currently in issue, the company’s stock buyback efforts could impact share price dynamics.

 For further insights into GB:SMWH stock, check out TipRanks’ Stock Analysis page.